cgcardona/cgcardona.github.com/2013/feb/4_yc_investments_or_hackernews.md

-# What's produced more value--YCombinator's investments or HackerNews
+# What's produced more value--YCombinator's investments or HackerNews?

 ## Intro